0xEE0000/0xEE0000/README.md

 Here are some ideas to get you started:
 MPU CS Student
-- 🌱 I’m currently learning Operating System, Database,Data Structures and Algorithms, Programming Languages
+- 🌱 I’m interested in Algoritm, Grap Theory and Microcontroller
 - 📫 How to reach me: cnbr.EE0000@Gmail.com
 - 😄 Pronouns: Kurisu